Arcader717/SAlc_Simplified/README.md

-# Quart Project
+# Simplified SQLAlchemy
 ### By Arcader

-- Just trying to figure out how to do a quart or flask project on github
+### Compatible with none currently

+- I found SQLAlchemy to difficult to try to understand, so I will understand it and make it easier